 Tip: If an icon consists of different elements, you can select them all by dragging your cursor around the elements and group the elements by right-clicking and selecting 'group'.
 This makes it easier to, for example, change the color of the icon.

 Time to practice!
-Use what you've learnt to manipulate the text and add icons to your slide.
+Use what you've learned to manipulate the text and add icons to your slide.
 Try to achieve a similar result as the finished slide below.

 A portfolio slide tends to contain a lot of images.
 They typically including either logos or images from projects.

 In the theme, there are a few suitable portfolio slides.
-You could use one which includes a project description.
-If you're a photographer for example, you might want to pick a slide which only contains images.
+You could use one that includes a project description.
+If you're a photographer for example, you might want to pick a slide that only contains images.

 I personally really like slide 23.
 The only elements we need to change is to replace the images.
 As described in designing the cover slide, you'll probably have to work with cropping and masking the different images in order to get the design of the slide right.